slackapi/python-slack-sdk/tutorial/README.md

 - How to run this app on multiple teams.

 ## Credits
-This tutorial app was originally built by @karishay.
+This tutorial app was originally built by @karishay .
 Thank you! :bow: